 Aging infrastructure concerns – The existing tunnels, which were built in 1937 and 1958, cannot be taken out of service because they must continuously carry flow.

-Earthquake concerns – The existing tunnels are not built to current earthquake standards, yet they cross two earthquake faults.
+Earthquake concerns – The existing tunnels are not built to current earthquake standards, even though they cross two earthquake faults.

 Overflow concerns – The capacity of the existing tunnels was almost exceeded twice during major rainstorms, including the rainstorm in January 2017.
 If the combined tunnel capacity is exceeded, partially treated or untreated wastewater would be discharged to surrounding waterways, resulting in degradation of water quality.